By Kathy Kane

-Recently it came to our attention that Fr Dunne’s name is included on a parish website along with other priests who have served at the parish.
+It recently came to our attention that Dunne’s name is included on a parish website along with other priests who have served at the parish.
 The section expresses gratitude to all of the priests who have shared their time and talent.

-Last year we had to contact the Archdiocese to have the flattering biographical paragraphs of abusive priests Fr John Paul and Msgr John Gillespie removed from a parish website.
-Msgr Gillespie was accused of abusing children at the very parish that still listed his information as a former pastor.
+Last year we had to contact the Archdiocese to have the flattering biographical paragraphs of abusive priests Father John Paul and Msgr.
+John Gillespie removed from a parish website.
+Gillespie was accused of abusing children at the very parish that still listed his information as a former pastor.

-While there obviously needs to be Archdiocesan policy on how all parishes should handle the issue of abusive priests being included in parish literature and websites, we are asking the C4C community to weigh in.
-We think that a common sense policy should be that each parish has a section on their website listing any abusive priest who has served at the parish.
-No more whitewashing with information that omits the abuse history of the priest, and no “thank- you’s” to priests who have violated innocent children.
+There obviously needs to be Archdiocesan policy on how parishes should handle the inclusion of abusive priests in parish literature and websites.
+We are asking the C4C community to weigh in.
+We think a common sense policy would require each parish to list the names of any abusive priest who volunteered or served at that parish.
+No more whitewashing with information that omits the abuse history of the priest, and no “thank you” to priests who have violated innocent children.

 Please share your thoughts on this subject in the comment section or join the conversation on the Catholics4Change facebook page .